sjack8313/Treat-Hunting-And-Detection-Queries/README.md

 # Splunk Detection Engineering & Threat Hunting SOP

-This SOP is for using the 10 detection engineering and threat hunting SPL queries provided in this repository.
+This SOP is based off of what I made for my company procedures This SOP is for using the 10 detection engineering and threat hunting SPL queries provided in this repository.
 It explains how to:

 - Save queries as **detection alerts** (detection engineering)